 • Place of birth

-• Legal documents including Passports, Emirates ID card
+• Legal documents, including passports and Emirates ID cards

 • The basis for becoming the Real Beneficiary